RediSearch/RediSearch/docs/Extensions.md

 RSScoringFunctionCtx is a context that implements some helper methods.

-RSIndexResult is the result information - containing the document id, frequency, terms and offsets.
+RSIndexResult is the result information - containing the document id, frequency, terms, and offsets.

 RSDocumentMetadata is an object holding global information about the document, such as its a-priory score.